 All you need to do is to; the first total the amount of all of your assets, including your house and its built-in rooms, (garage or tools shed included), your personal savings, and even your investment accounts.
 Once you have your total net worth, look at your already existing policy if it is enough to cover all of it.
 If it does not cover the total amount of your net worth, you deduct the difference between the two, and then you’ll have a greater understanding of how much your Umbrella Policy should cover.

 An Umbrella Policy with at least $1 Million coverage can cost from $150 to $350 per annum, this is according to the Insurance Information Institute.
 But with a higher coverage limit, this type of insurance will serve good value for its cost in general.

 Before You Decide:

-If you are looking for the best independent insurance agent in Denver, Colorado who is familiar with the policies and coverages you need, give us a chance!
+If you are looking for the best independent insurance agent in Denver, CO who is familiar with the policies and coverages you need, give us a chance!
 Advantage Insurance Solutions is here to help!
 We can tailor your coverage to your specific needs.
-We can maximize protection while minimizing cost.
+Furthermore, we can maximize protection while minimizing cost.
 We can also suggest ways that you can adjust your coverage to take advantage of discounts that insurers give for packaged policies.
-Call us now at 720-221-8168!